 Small businesses fail because of zero or inadequate market need, low funds, draining partnerships, competition, and poor pricing strategy.
 Other reasons are lack of business model, poor marketing, poor customer relations, and incorrectly timing product releases.

 #19 - Only 29% of US entrepreneurs report having a bachelor’s degree2

 Being a successful entrepreneur is one of the few things someone does not need a college degree or certified business education.
 33% of US-based entrepreneurs stopped their educational journey at high school.

-Some essential things you need apart from a good idea are marketing skills, understanding business types, and the market need and money.
+Apart from a good idea, some essential things you need are marketing skills, an understanding of business types, and the market need and money.
 As people look to scale their idea having an entrepreneurial mindset and leadership qualities prove important.
-In this digital age, someone who knows how to use social media as a marketing platform will have an edge over those who don't.
+In this digital age, someone who knows how to use social media as a marketing platform will have the edge over those who don't.

 #20 - In 35 of the 50 economies in one report, over half of adults reported starting a new business to earn a living due to job scarcity1

 #21 - In the US, 26% of entrepreneurs said they wanted to be their own boss2